goblivend/Advent-of-code/README.md

 Managed to do it before the exams, was really nice and well explained, I feel it was better explained than the last one which made it way easier (it was also really shorter...)

 On this one, a bash solution could be really fun

+### Day21 :
+Didn't manage (nor really found the time) to do it properly for now.
+Only did the first half of it

+### Day22 :
+This is getting really hard, didn't manage to do any of it for today...

+### Day23 :
+The puzzle seems nice but I don't really have time to code for now, so I'll look into it later

+### Day24

 (thx to Sheinxy for the README template)